gSchool/ada-CS-Fundamentals-Internship/01-algorithms/02-algorithm-analysis.md

 #### Linear Time Complexity

-On the other hand some algorithms will take an amount of time proportional to changes in the size of the input.
+On the other hand, for some algorithms, the amount of time it takes to run the algorithm is proportional to changes in the size of the input.
 A good example is a loop based version of our function that calculates the sum of numbers 1 through n.

 ```py
 def add_from_1_to_n(n):